5umit-chandra/Spotify_most.streamed.songs-2023_EDA/README.md

 ## ℹ️ **Dataset Source**
 The initial raw dataset is downloaded in CSV format from **[Kaggle.com](https://www.kaggle.com/)**.
 The dataset is stored in the file [spotify-2023.csv](spotify-2023.csv).

+## 🤔 **Conclusion**
+This Power BI project provides a comprehensive analysis of the most streamed songs on Spotify in 2023, integrating data visualizations, data cleaning, and dynamic DAX measures.
+The inclusion of album art URLs adds an aesthetic dimension to the project

 ##
 > 💁🏻‍♂️**Something Extra**